-- 1. The discharge shall not cause the dissolved oxygen (DO) concentration of the receiving water to be depressed below 9.0 mg/L daily and 11.0 mg/L as a 7-day rolling average. - In those waterbodies for which the aquatic life-based DO requirements are unachievable due to natural conditions8, site-specific background DO requirements can be applied9 as water quality objectives by calculating the daily minimum DO necessary to maintain 85% DO saturation during the dry season and 90% DO saturation during the wet season under site salinity, site atmospheric pressure, and natural receiving water temperature10.
+- 1. The discharge shall not cause the dissolved oxygen (DO) concentration of the receiving water to be depressed below 9.0 mg/L daily and 11.0 mg/L as a 7-day rolling average. - In those waterbodies for which the aquatic life-based DO requirements are unachievable due to natural conditions site-specific background DO requirements can be applied as water quality objectives by calculating the daily minimum DO necessary to maintain 85% DO saturation during the dry season and 90% DO saturation during the wet season under site salinity, site atmospheric pressure, and natural receiving water temperature.
 In no event may controllable factors reduce the daily minimum DO below 6.0 mg/L. - 2.
 The discharge shall not cause the pH of receiving waters to be depressed below 6.5 nor raised above 8.5.
 Within this range, the discharge shall not cause the pH of the receiving waters to be changed at any time more than 0.5 units from that which occurs naturally. - 3.
-The discharge shall not cause the turbidity of receiving waters to be increased more than 20 percent above naturally occurring background levels.
+The discharge shall not cause the turbidity of receiving waters to be increased more than 20 percent above naturally occurring background levels. - 4.
+The discharge shall not cause receiving waters to contain suspended material in concentrations that cause nuisance or adversely affect beneficial uses. - The discharge shall not cause receiving waters to contain floating materials, including solids, liquids, foams, and scum, in concentrations that cause nuisance or adversely affect beneficial uses. - 6.
+The discharge shall not cause receiving waters to contain taste- or odor-producing substances in concentrations that impart undesirable tastes or odors to fish flesh or

-8 Natural conditions are conditions or circumstances affecting the physical, chemical, or biological integrity of water that are not influenced by past or present anthropogenic activities.
+Natural conditions are conditions or circumstances affecting the physical, chemical, or biological integrity of water that are not influenced by past or present anthropogenic activities.

-9 Upon approval from the Regional Water Board Executive Officer.
+&lt;sup>9 Upon approval from the Regional Water Board Executive Officer.

-10 The method(s) used to estimate natural temperatures for a given waterbody or stream length must be approved by the Regional Water Board Executive Officer and may include, as appropriate, comparison with reference streams, simple calculation, or computer models.
+&lt;sup>10 The method(s) used to estimate natural temperatures for a given waterbody or stream length must be approved by the Regional Water Board Executive Officer and may include, as appropriate, comparison with reference streams, simple calculation, or computer models.